If you’re an employee who works from home, you may be able to claim a deduction for your working from home expenses.

-The shortcut method allows individuals who worked at home to claim a rate of 80 cents per hour for all their running expenses over the number of hours they worked.
+The shortcut method allows individuals who worked at home to claim 80 cents per hour for all their running expenses over the number of hours they worked.

-For the 2019-20 income year, you can claim home office deductions between 1 March and 30 June 2020; and for the 2020-21 income year, you can claim deductions for your home office expenses incurred between 1 July and 31 December 2020.
+For the 2019-20 income year, you can claim a deduction for home office expenses between 1 March and 30 June 2020; and for the 2020-21 income year, you can claim a deduction for your home office expenses incurred between 1 July and 31 December 2020 on your tax return.

-While it’s not mandatory to use the shortcut method, if you do, you should take note that you won’t be able to make separate claims for any additional expenses incurred while working at home.
+While it’s not mandatory to use this method, if you do, you should take note that you won’t be able to make separate claims for any additional expenses incurred while working at home.